Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 Frequently asked questions

-Purchasing a share in a Hungarian investment fund is an option for those who do not want to actively participate in the investment process and want to have a well-balanced portfolio.
+Purchasing a share in a Hungarian investment fund is one of the best options for those who do not want to actively participate in the investment process and want to have a well-balanced portfolio.
+It allows investing in the Hungarian real estate market without purchasing property.

-Hungary promotes foreign direct investments: In 2022, the amount of invested capital reached €6.5 billion, which doubled to €13 billion in 2023.
+Hungary promotes foreign direct investments: in 2022, the amount of invested capital reached €6.5 billion, which doubled to €13 billion in 2023.

 To qualify for residency, third-country nationals must make an investment in the Hungarian economy under one of the available options: